jappeace/plunder/Readme.md

 [![Githbu actions build status](https://img.shields.io/github/workflow/status/jappeace/haskell-template-project/Test)](https://github.com/jappeace/haskell-template-project/actions)
 [![Jappiejappie](https://img.shields.io/badge/discord-jappiejappie-black?logo=discord)](https://discord.gg/Hp4agqy)

+> We are the music makers and we are the dreamers of the dreams.
+> - Willy Wonka

 The primary goal of this project is to make a game that is fun.

 # Goals